 - Integration of data protection safeguards such as pseudonymization of data (by encryption, tokenization, or other means), setting privacy to the highest level by default, and maintaining records of data processing activities.

 - The appointment of a data protection officer to ensure adherence to the rules.

 While the regulation is for the benefit of individuals located in the EU and EEA, it applies to all enterprises that process such personal data, regardless of their location.

 The GDPR was adopted in 2016 and went into effect in 2018.
 It has since become a model for data protection laws in other regions, such as the similarly structured California Consumer Privacy Act.

-When it went into effect on May 25th, 2018, GDPR began requiring organizations in the European Union to change their IT practices, especially with respect to mobile devices.
+When it went into effect on May 25th, 2018, GDPR began requiring organizations in the European Union to change their IT practices, especially concerning mobile devices.